MicrosoftDocs/windows-insider/wip/ISOs.md

 1. [Download your chosen ISO from the Windows Insider ISO page](https://aka.ms/WIPISO) by saving it to a location on your device you can easily remember.

-2. Connect a USB drive that's at least 8GB. **Back up any data on the drive you want to save, because any data on it will erased.**
+2. Connect a USB drive that's at least 8 GB. **Back up any data on the drive you want to save, because any data on it will be erased.**

 3. Open Start menu.
 Search for and launch the Recovery Drive application.